-27% PORNOGRAPHY
+PORNOGRAPHY

-ming content (Pornhub, YouPorn, XVideo, etc.).
-This excludes, for example, direct streaming, photos,
+cast film and serial content (Pornhub, type contents (Net- YouPorn, XVideo, flix, Amazon Prime, etc.).
+This excludes, the name VoD, for streaming, photos, etc.

-Online pornographic videos represent 27% of online videos, 16% of the total flow of data and 5% of total flow and 4% of total GHG emissions due GHG emissions due emissions due to
+Online pornographic videos represent 27% of online videos, 16% of the total flow of data and 5% of total GHG emissions due to digital technology.

-21% 'TUBES"
+"TUBES"

-These are videos These are videos These are videos These are videos content for all au-(95% dominated by YouTube, the remaining portion being taken up by Dailymotion, Youku Tudou, etc.).
+hosted on streaming on streaming platforms hosted on streaming platforms that broad- with pornographic platforms with various types of content for all audience categories (95% dominated etc.), grouped under for example, direct by YouTube, the remaining portion being taken up by Dailymotion, Youku Tudou, etc.).